 Lindsay French is the founder and owner of Dynamic Body in Springfield, MO, where she has been a movement teacher for more than 15 years.
-She is also a highly awarded, competition Arabian horseback rider.
-Her awards include: 2x Canadian National Champion in English Pleasure, 3x US National Regional Champion, 17x National Champion, and Regional Champion, in the Top 5’s, in numerous competitions over her riding career.
+She is also a highly awarded, competitive Arabian horseback rider.
+Her awards include being a two-time Canadian National Champion in English Pleasure, a three-time US National Regional Champion, a 17-time National Champion and Regional Champion, and a Top 5 finalist in numerous competitions over her riding career.

 Lindsay recently took some time to sit down with me at her studio, which is also where I teach.
-I was excited to stay right at home for this interview!
-She shares her experiences with horseback riding and how the Gyrotonic Method has helped her be a better rider, and how horseback riding helps her be a better teacher.
+(I was excited to stay right at home for this interview!)
+She shares her experiences with horseback riding, how the Gyrotonic Method has helped her be a better rider, and how horseback riding helps her be a better teacher.

 Cina: Thank you for coming into the studio to do this, Lindsay!
 I’m excited to interview someone from my own community.
 Let’s start with how you came to this work.
 I understand you were already involved in other movement modalities.

-Lindsay: Yes, I found Gyrotonic through pilates.
-When I went out of town for my pilates certification, the studio I was at had the Gyrotonic equipment.
+Lindsay: Yes, I found the Gyrotonic Method through Pilates.
+When I went out of town for my Pilates certification, the studio I was at had the Gyrotonic equipment.
 I was intrigued by it, so I had a lesson while I was there.
-Then, some time later, after I opened my studio, Sarah Simpson [the communications director for Gyrotonic International Headquarters] came to me and suggested that I bring in this work.
-Then, it all grew from there.
+Then, some time later after I opened my studio, Sarah Simpson [Communications Director for Gyrotonic International Headquarters] came to me and suggested that I bring in this work.
+From there it grew.

 Cina: Once you started these methods, especially given that you had already been in movement work, what sort of changes did you see in your body?

-Lindsay: I noticed more ease in my movements like walking, shoulder and arm movement.
+Lindsay: I noticed more ease in my movements, like walking, shoulder and arm movement.
+I felt increases in my range of motion in all of those areas of my body.
 Also, my spinal motion began to increase.
-These are things that you work on in pilates, but in a different way.
+These are things that you work on in Pilates, but in a different way.
 I feel you have more assistance with the Gyrotonic equipment, like with the handles, or the foot straps and pulleys on the Pulley Tower.
-I felt increases in my range of motion in all of those areas of my body.
-In pilates, it’s more linear, even though you may be doing a circle, there isn’t the emphasis on the spiral or spherical aspect of the movement.
+In Pilates, it’s more linear; even though you may be doing a circle, there isn’t the emphasis on the spiral or spherical aspect of the movement.